On Ithaca: 'A goddess... astounding depth of insight and pure talent.'

 Angeni is most known for her renditions of fiercely feminist characters.
 The energy she brings to the room is professional, wholehearted, rebellious, whimsical, playful, powerful and kind.
 She is passionate about experimental and boundary-pushing material, especially in classical, epic, fantasy, and dramatic genres.

-Angeni is known for her one-woman shows, which explore and address contemporary socio-political issues in mythological settings.
+Angeni frequently creates work that seeks to explore and address contemporary socio-political issues in mythological settings.
 Her latest piece, Ithaca, an autobiographical adaptation of Homer's Odyssey, received five star reviews at the Edinburgh Fringe, praise from Lyn Gardner, and featured two weeks running in Scotland's national newspaper, The Scotsman.
-Ithaca is currently in redevelopment.
 For more information please Click Here.

 Angeni is also a poet.
 Her debut collection of 99 poems, Longitudes & Latitudes, was published in March 8, 2023 with Gatekeeper Press.
 Longitudes & Latitudes highlights nature and relationships through its irreverently playful and experimental style, witchy feminist energy, and literary-fourth-wall-breaking intimacy.